Code-Artist/CodeArtEng.SQLite/README.md

 ```

 ## Index Table
-The following example illustrates that `UserName` is stored as an index in column named `NameID` of `Employee` table , while the string value is stored in a key-value pair table named `Name`.
-This setup allows for efficient retrieval and management of data especially when same name is used multiple time in different tables.
+The example below demonstrates that `UserName` is stored as an index in the `NameID` column of the `Employee` table, while the actual string value is kept in a key-value pair table named `Name`.
+This method facilitates efficient data retrieval and management, particularly when the same name is used multiple times across different tables.

-Table name parameter for `SQLIndexTable` is optional, property name will be used as table name if leave blank.
+Table name parameter for `SQLIndexTable` is optional.
+If left blank, the property name `UserName` will be used as the table name.
+The values for the index table can be shared among multiple tables.

 ```C#
 public class Employee